Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-As you can see, brand awareness means something different to everyone.
-But if you want to succeed in building brand awareness, you need to determine exactly what brand awareness means to your company.
+Brand awareness means something different to everyone.
+In your work to build brand awareness, it’s also important to determine exactly what brand awareness means to your company.

 - Brand mentions.
-A brand mention is anytime someone mentions your brand name on the web, including links, @mentions, and text (when someone forgets to tag you).
+A brand mention is anytime someone mentions your brand name on the web, including links, @mentions, and text (when someone doesn’t to tag you).

-- Social shares.
-You can measure how many social shares and what social media channels are being used to share.
+- Social media shares.
+A social media share is when a viewer of your content puts something you’ve posted on their own social media channels.
 Remember to ask yourself if you would share your own content.
-If your answer is yes, social shares is a good metric for you.
+If your answer is “yes,” then social shares is a good metric for you.

 - External links.
-External links improve your brand’s visibility and recognize your website as an authority figure in your industry.
+Similar to social media shares, external links are when someone posts a link to your content on their own website or blog post.
+External links improve your brand’s visibility to potential customers and recognize your website as an authority figure in your industry.

 - Website traffic.
 Measuring your website traffic is a foolproof way to measure brand awareness.
 You can track and evaluate which methods of your marketing strategy are driving the most and least amount of traffic to your website.

-The metrics you choose to measure your brand awareness goals need to be relevant to those goals.
-If you choose a metric that doesn’t make sense you'll never see accurate results and may get discouraged with your efforts.
+The metrics you choose to measure your goals by need to tie directly to those goals.
+If you choose a metric that doesn’t make sense, you'll never see accurate results and may get discouraged with your efforts.

 For example, if your goal is to get people talking about your brand online, measuring an increase in website traffic isn’t a good metric.
-Measuring brand mentions, on the other hand, is.
+Measuring brand mentions is.

-After you identify your brand awareness goals, you need to watch the metrics that accurately reflect your progress towards those goals.
-Then, based on those metrics, optimize your marketing strategy to set and meet new goals.
+After you identify your brand awareness goals and implement your tactics, you’ll need to watch the metrics that accurately reflect your progress.
+Based on those metrics, optimize your marketing strategy to set and meet new goals.